Gunmen attack, kill 3 soldiers in Delta

 Another source who spoke in a similar vein said another soldier who sustained injuries during the gun duel died as he was being taken to the Federal Medical Centre, Asaba for treatment.

-He said: “There was a conflict in one of the villages in Ndokwa East and somebody was killed.
-The soldiers now went for a peacekeeping mission and on their way back, some boys followed them and opened fire at them at Kwale and two of them were shot dead”
+He said: “There was conflict in one of one of the villages in Ndokwa East and somebody was killed.
+The soldiers now went for a peace keeping mission and on their way back, some boys followed them and opened fire at them at Kwale and two of them were shot dead”

 Disclaimer